 The B/L confirms that the carrier has received the described cargo in the stated condition and quantity.
 When the carrier signs the bill of lading, they acknowledge taking custody of the goods.

-If the cargo is damaged or the quantity doesn't match, the carrier notes this on the B/L. A B/L with no damage notes is called a "clean" bill of lading.
+If the cargo is damaged or the quantity does not match, the carrier notes this on the B/L. A B/L with no damage notes is called a "clean" bill of lading.
 A B/L with damage notes is called a "claused" or "foul" bill of lading.
 Banks typically require a clean B/L for letter of credit transactions.

 The B/L establishes the terms under which the carrier will transport the goods from the port of loading to the port of discharge.
-The terms and conditions (usually printed on the reverse side of the B/L) cover the carrier's liability, freight payment obligations, and the rights and responsibilities of all parties.
+The terms and conditions, usually printed on the reverse side of the B/L, cover the carrier's liability, freight payment obligations, and the rights and responsibilities of all parties.

 This is the B/L's most powerful function.
-A negotiable bill of lading (issued "to order") gives whoever legally holds the original document the right to claim the cargo at the destination.
+A negotiable bill of lading, issued "to order", gives whoever legally holds the original document the right to claim the cargo at the destination.
 This means the B/L can be:

 This title function is why banks accept bills of lading in letter of credit transactions.
 The bank holds the originals, which means they control the cargo until the buyer meets the payment conditions.